 We applied \algref{alg:full} and the genetic algorithm on 50 randomly-generated systems per dimension. \tabref{tab:GA_systems} compares the average computation time over varying dimensions of \algref{alg:full} to the time the genetic algorithms takes until convergence.
 The results show that \algref{alg:full} outspeeds all genetic algorithms.
 Since \algref{alg:full} tunes the \params{} during runtime, we only need a single iteration for the computation of the reachable set.
 Contrary, the genetic algorithms run over many generations repeatedly computing the reachable set while iteratively improving the solution by means of the cost function.
 This process is far more time-consuming than the overhead caused by the adaptive parameter tuning.
 The genetic algorithm using the constant polynomial for $\Delta t$ is faster than the higher-order polynomials as they re-compute auxiliary reachable sets due to the non-constant time step size.

 \paragraph{Discussion} Our framework can also be applied to other computations of reachable sets and other set representations.
-In order to guarantee convergence and termination for all $\bloatmax{}~\in~\R{}$, \thmref{thm:alg:full} has to hold for the applied error terms, similarly to \sectref{ssec:verass} for the presented implementation: A tool developer has to modify $\AppModPmax{}$ and $\SetReprP{}$ which are, e.g., the number of template directions when using template polyhedra.
-An corresponding error term for the set representation has to be defined.
+In order to guarantee convergence and termination for all $\bloatmax{}~\in~\R{}$, \thmref{thm:alg:full} has to hold for the applied error terms, similarly as shown in \sectref{ssec:verass} for the presented implementation: A tool developer has to modify $\AppModPmax{}$ and $\SetReprP{}$ which are, e.g., the number of template directions when using template polyhedra.
+A corresponding error term for the set representation has to be defined.

-The choice of $\errOp{\cdot}$ in \eqref{eq:bloat} does not add much over-approximation as can be observed from comparing the ranges for the time step size $[\Delta t_\text{min}, \Delta t_\text{max}]$ with the manually-tuned $\Delta t$ by \textit{CORA} in \tabref{tab:ARCH}, we see that \algref{alg:full} chooses a similar time step size, yielding comparable results both in terms of the tightness and the computational efficiency.
+The choice of $\errOp{\cdot}$ in \eqref{eq:bloat} does not add much over-approximation as can be observed from comparing the ranges for the time step size $[\Delta t_\text{min}, \Delta t_\text{max}]$ to the manually-tuned $\Delta t$ by \textit{CORA} in \tabref{tab:ARCH}, where we see that \algref{alg:full} chooses a similar time step size, yielding comparable results both in terms of the tightness and the computational efficiency.

 The only remaining parameter for the practitioner to set is the error $\bloatmax{}$.
 As shown in \figref{fig:diffbloatmax}, increasing the value of $\bloatmax{}$ results in a more over-approximative reachable set and vice versa.
 Thus, the setting of $\bloatmax{}$ is intuitive and can easily be adjusted for any system.